CodeGlassDotIO/Docs/_docs/views/ApplicationInstanceDockWindow/AllocatedByCodePathView.md

 # Allocated by Code Path Memory Statistics View
 ![assets/img/ApplicationInstanceWindow/AllocatedByCodePathMemoryStatsWindow.png](../../../assets/img/ApplicationInstanceWindow/AllocatedByCodePathMemoryStatsWindow.png)

 This view shows all the function that have allocated this specific object.
-The nested function shows the Code Path that caused the object to get allcoated.
+The nested function shows the code path that caused the object to get allocated.

 {% include MemoryStatistics/BasicMemoryStatisticsExplaination.md %}

-When you double click on one of the tree view items it will open the [Code Member Details View](CodeMemberDetailsView).
+When you double click on one of the tree view items it will open the [code member details view](CodeMemberDetailsView).